 Preheat the oven at 180 degrees, then cook the pastry shell for 20 minutes.
 Remove the beans and the parchment paper and cook for a few minutes, until the pastry is golden.
 Remove from oven and allow to cool completely.

 For the pistachio cream of Bronte: chop the white chocolate.
 Put it in a bowl, Add pasta (or semis) pistachios and a pinch of salt.
 Pour the cream into a saucepan and bring to a boil, then pour it boiling over the chocolate and stir with a spatula until a smooth cream, No lumps of chocolate.
 Once ready, Add the grated lemon rind.
 When the cream will be tepid, pour into pastry shell and refrigerate for at least 6 hours or (better yet) all night, so that the cream hardens completely.

 If you do not find the neutral pistachio paste, you can crush in a mortar or blend 200 grams of pistachio, Obviously unsalted, until reduced cream.
 Do not worry if the cream prepared with pistachios will not be perfectly homogeneous and smooth.

 For decoration, melt white chocolate in a double boiler and let it trickle over the tart, with a spoon.
 Sprinkle with the chopped pistachios.
-Garnish with some pistachio and some’ lemon peel.
+Garnish with a few whole pistachios and a little lemon zest.
 Bon appétit!